EvanKoe/my-react-app/README.md

 # Anime

-The Anime page is a playground to learn animations from the 'Animated' library (from 'react-native' package).
+The Anime page is for me a playground to learn animations from the 'Animated' library (from 'react-native' package).
 It is curretly under development.